-With great power comes great responsibility, and with multiple floors comes an albino pizza with multiple £ signs.
+With great power comes great responsibility, and with multiple floors comes limp pizza with multiple £ signs.
 That’s the way things tend to go with rooftops in London.
 But not every view of ‘the greatest city in the world’* is matched with overpriced lager and bish bash bosh food.
 We’re not saying there are a tonne of great rooftop options, but there are a few worth knowing about.

 * If you think this is incorrect, we’re happy to debate it, just email us.

-Forza Wine is up on Rye Lane, and it leans more restaurant than bar.
+Forza Wine is up on Rye Lane and it leans more restaurant than bar.
 Once you see a couple happily sharing an oil-drenched panzanella in the sun, you’ll understand why.
-It’s all sharing plates: cauliflower fritti with aioli, a cheesestring-like Fontina toastie with hot sauce.
+It’s all sharing plates: cauliflower fritti with aioli, a cheesestring-like fontina toastie with hot sauce.
 And, as the name suggests, there’s a solid and natural-filled wine list too.
 You can sit inside or out, just be sure to specify when you book.

 We see your sad cheesy fries and we raise you a pistachio choux, blood pudding muffins, and pollack ceviche.
 In case your overdraft senses are tingling, yes, the dishes at Allegra are expensive but they really do ace that whole refined modern European thing.
 Everything from the chairs to the tall decorative trees look straight out of an aspirational holiday campaign and the views across Stratford definitely don’t hurt either.